EmployeeIssues.comU.S. Employee Rights in Plain English

 Extended Unemployment Benefits

-Extended unemployment benefits are typically authorized in 13-week increments, which are then added to 26 weeks of standard state unemployment benefits.
-In times of severe unemployment, extended benefits might be authorized more than once or for more than 13 weeks, or both.
+The original extended unemployment benefits are ordinarily authorized in 13-week increments, which are then added to 26 weeks of standard state unemployment benefits.* In times of severe unemployment, extended benefits might be authorized more than once or for more than 13 weeks; for example, legislation spurred by the Great Recession authorized extended benefits more than once for up to 20 weeks, which were then added to the weeks ("tiers") of EUC08 also authorized.

-To be eligible for extended unemployment benefits, unemployed workers must have first exhausted their 26 weeks of standard benefits among other eligibility requirements.
-The weekly compensation amount is the same as standard unemployment compensation, which varies by state.
+To become eligible for extended unemployment benefits, unemployed workers must first exhaust 26 weeks of standard benefits and then all tiers of EUC08 available in their work states.
+(For more about the tiers, see "Unemployment Benefit Extensions 2013".)
+The weekly compensation amount for extended benefits and EUC08 is the same as standard unemployment compensation, which varies by state and eligibility.

-States may voluntarily launch their own extended unemployment benefits programs.
-(For example, California has and refers to its program as CAL-ED, short for California Extended Duration Benefits under the Miller-Collier Act.)
-If a state has its own program, then extended benefits might last longer than the typical 13 weeks under FED-ED, such as up to 20.
+States may voluntarily launch their own extended unemployment benefits programs that supplement FED-ED; for example, California has under the Miller-Collier Act and refers to its program as CAL-ED, short for California Extended Duration Benefits.

-If a state unemployment office denies you extended unemployment benefits, then you'll likely have the right to appeal the denial.
+If the state unemployment office denies you EUC08 or extended unemployment benefits, if available in your work state, then you'll likely have the right to appeal the denial.
 To do so, follow the instructions from the state unemployment office.
 You'll also have the right to hire an attorney to represent you during the appeal process, especially because you might have to appear in a hearing before an administrative law judge.
 In fact, the appeals board or the judge might recommend it for your own good.

-Employers may not rightfully retaliate against employees who file claims for and collect extended unemployment benefits, appeal benefit denials or otherwise exercise their employee rights under unemployment laws.
-Subsequently, you might be entitled to file a lawsuit against an employer for violating your rights under an unemployment law.
+Employers may not rightfully retaliate against employees who file claims for and collect unemployment benefits, appeal benefit denials or otherwise exercise their employee rights under unemployment laws.
+Subsequently, you might be entitled to file a lawsuit against an employer for violating your rights.
 Consult an attorney about that.

 Ask a Lawyer Online Now